oracle-livelabs/database/heatwave-lakehouse/create-compute-with-mysqlsh/create-compute-with-mysqlsh.md

     Note in the output there are two files, a *private key:`id_rsa` and a public key: `id_rsa.pub`.
 Keep the private key safe and don't share its content with anyone.
 The public key will be needed for various activities and can be uploaded to certain systems as well as copied and pasted to facilitate secure communications in the cloud.

-## Task 2: Create Compute instance
+## Task 2: Copy public SSH key value to Notepad

 You will need a compute Instance to connect to your brand new MySQL database.